mason-stewart/haberdash-fox/README.md

 * Run `rake db:setup`
 * Rename `.env.example` to `.env` and **you must** change each of the values.
 You can get the Etsy API keys by creating a developer account and registering your app at [http://www.etsy.com/developers](http://www.etsy.com/developers).
 To generate a new Rails secret token, you can just run `rake secret` in the app's folder and copy the result into your .env file.

 After this, you can start Postgres and run the server with `foreman start`.
+Please note that if you use `rails s` or `unicorn` without the `foreman` command, your ENV vars in `.env` won't be loaded.
+If you're going to be inside the Rails Console, make sure to run it with `foreman run rails c`, which will run it in the context of your `.env` file.

 ### Creating Items, Collections, and Shops